-- 1. Introduce the concept of Information Writing or Personal Expertise Today we will begin the study of another kind of writing or text type.
-It is called Information Writing or Personal Expertise.
-As young writers, you will learn to author information books.
+- Class Discussion to access prior knowledge of text type\ Today we will begin the study of another text type.
+It is called Personal Expertise or Information Writing.
+As young writers, you've authored "teaching text" in Kindergarten.
+What do you remember about information writing?
+(See sample anchor charts from Kindergarten at the end of lesson.)
+Please note: More than likely, most 1st graders will have limited recall.
+It may be helpful to review noticings charts from Kindergarten.
+Ask Kindergarten teachers to share their completed Immersion charts. - 2.
+Revisit the concept of Information Writing or Personal Expertise As young writers, you will learn to author information books.
 You will write about something you know a lot about and could teach others.
 In other words, you will share information you have about a person, place, thing or activity.
 When a person knows a lot about something and shares that information, we say they have "personal expertise" on the topic.
-This means this person is like an expert on the topic or area they are teaching. - 2.
+This means this person is like an expert on the topic or area they are teaching. - 3.
 Discuss How do people know a lot about topics?
 There are different ways that people may know a lot about a topic: - A. They read about the topic. - B. They have experience with the topic.
 For example, if a person they met that person, if a place they went there, if an activity they've tried it, if a thing they may own it or have tried someone else's. - C. They studied that topic in school, at home or at a special place. - D. They have talked to other people that know a lot about the topic and learned from them.